Childhood immunizations in the United States: Symptoms

 For every 1,000 children that get measles, 1 or 2 will die from it.

 Mumps

 Mumps is a contagious disease caused by the virus by the same name.
 Since most people in the United States have been vaccinated, mumps is now a rare disease in this country.
 Currently there are no specific treatments for mumps.

 Transmission

 Mumps is spread person to person by droplets of saliva or mucus from the mouth, nose or throat of an infected person.
-This is done through coughing, sneezing, talking, and coming into contact with contaminate items.
-Transmission likely occurs before the salivary glands swell an up to 5 days after the swelling begins.
+This is done through coughing, sneezing, talking, and coming into contact with contaminated items.
+Transmission likely occurs before the salivary glands swell and up to 5 days after the swelling begins.